dd010101/vyos-jenkins/readme.md

 the package repositories for **1.3.x equuleus** and **1.4.x sagitta**.
 The package repositories allow you to build *LTS* ISO with the usual slightly modified way.

+Result
+--

+The result of this project is APT repository like this one https://vyos.tnyzeq.icu/ (hosted by dd010101).
+Everyone is encouraged to build their own repository but if you just want to try and see if the resulting image will for you then you can take shortcut and use this repository directly as opposite to building your own.
+See the repository page for examples how to use it, it's very similar to the original Docker build with few extra bits.

 Host requirements and precautions
 --